OskarMunck/Thesis/README.md

 ## Some descriptive stats of the metadata

+**Data in numbers:**

+Number of unique values
+* show_name    18290
+* show_description    18322
+* publisher,    17490
+* language,    20
+* episode_uri,    105360
+* episode_name,    103660
+* Max no episodes of one show: 1072, Min: 1
+* Number of shows represented by only one episode: 8632
+* Number of shows represented by less than 10 episodes: 16354

 ![duration dist](Images/duration_dist.png)

 Almost all podcasts have a duration of less than 90 minutes.
 A uniform distibution up to ~60 minutes is prevalent.